loganmcbroom/Altar/README.md

+I don't want to deal with making this pleasant to compile sorry about that.

 This is a non-realtime programmatic audio processing system.
 It is built on Trevor Wishart's CDP tools.
 MIT license and all that.
 You're free to do anything with this besides sell it, if it does something bad I'm not responsible.